- This event has passed.

 The Art and Craft of Mulan Event

 Join Women in Media for this power-house virtual panel on the Art and Craft of Mulan on September 5, 2020, just a day after its world premiere on Disney+.
 The panel includes director Niki Caro (The Zookeeper’s Wife,Whale Rider) and the department heads who made Disney’s live action Mulan come to life: cinematographer Mandy Walker ASC, ACS (Hidden Figures, Australia), costume designer Bina Daigeler (Mrs. America, The Zookeeper’s Wife), and hair/make-up/prosthetic designer Denise Kum (Spartacus, Whale Rider).
-The Art and Craft of Mulan panel will be moderated by Women In Media Executive Director, Tema Staig.
+The Art and Craft of Mulan panel is moderated by Women In Media Executive Director, Tema Staig.

 About the Panelists